reactjs/rfcs/text/0000-profiler.md

 A reactjs.org blog post would be a good initial start.

+Perhaps we could provide some sort of discoverability within React DevTools.

 # Unresolved questions

-How will people use this?
+* How will people use this?
 The current proposal is kind of low level and would probably benefit from some reusable abstractions being built on top of it that e.g. aggregate/batch render timings.
+* Are the proposed timing metrics sufficiently useful?

-How will this feature integrate with React DevTools?
+* How will this feature integrate with React DevTools?
 I have some ideas but nothing concrete yet to share.